felipeizidoro/Calculator/README.md

 # Calculator
- In this exercice, I will create a calculator to pratice the knowledge with JavaScript functions, variables and constants.
+ In this exercice, will be create a  uncoventional calculator to pratice the knowledge with JavaScript functions, variables and constants.